If you haven’t checked out the previous posts on Investing for Retirement, you might want to read up on them before continuing. They’re linked below:

 In the past, investors have been given rules of thumb, like taking the number 100 and subtracting your age.
 That number is the percent of your portfolio that should be allocated towards stocks, while the remainder is allocated in bonds.
 Thus, the older you get, the more conservative your portfolio should be.
 This might be better than throwing a dart while blindfolded, but maybe just slightly.
 If these rules of thumb are outdated at best, and bad advice at worst, how are you supposed to know how to be invested?

-If I wanted to build an optimal diet plan for myself, one that would maximize my life expectancy and make my body run like an efficient machine, I’d probably need to make some pretty drastic lifestyle changes.
-However, like Brett Kavanaugh, I like beer.
-I enjoy going to happy hours on Fridays.
-A dietician could look at my health history, genetic makeup, and craft an optimal plan for me to maximize my health.
+If you wanted to build an optimal diet plan for yourself, one that would maximize my life expectancy and make your body run like an efficient machine, you might need to make some pretty drastic lifestyle changes.
+But what if you like beer and enjoy going to happy hours on Fridays?
+A dietician could look at your health history, genetic makeup, and craft an optimal plan for you to maximize your health.
 And it likely would consist of lots of boiled or baked meat and vegetables.
-I totally understand that would be better for me.
-But there is no chance that I’m sticking with that for more than a few days, tops.
-It wouldn’t fit in with my lifestyle.
+You might understand that would be better for you.
+But there might not be a very chance that you’re sticking with that for more than a few days, tops, if it wouldn’t fit in with your lifestyle.

-Similarly, I can build a financial plan for someone, and based on a Monte Carlo analysis, infer the optimal mix of stocks and bonds for someone.
-However, if I suggested to a client that they should be invested in a 70% stock, 30% bond portfolio to maximize their financial health, and then at the first sign of volatility they call me in a panic wanting to sell their investments and go to cash, I’ve failed to take into account whether or not that portfolio fits in with another type of lifestyle, their risk tolerance.
+Similarly, we can build a financial plan for someone, and based on a Monte Carlo analysis, infer the optimal mix of stocks and bonds for someone.
+However, if we suggested to a client that they should be invested in a 70% stock, 30% bond portfolio to maximize their financial health, and then at the first sign of volatility they call us in a panic wanting to sell their investments and go to cash, we’ve failed to take into account whether or not that portfolio fits in with another type of lifestyle, their risk tolerance.

 Lao Tzu wrote, “He who knows others is wise.
 He who knows himself is enlightened.”
 Know your risk tolerance when it comes to investing.
 Take a risk tolerance quiz here.